arish096/apple-support-ai-agent/README.md

 AUTO-HANDLE

 Reason:
-Specific customer message + sufficiently similar historical case with matching intent and actionable guidance.
+Specific customer message with sufficiently similar historical evidence containing actionable guidance.

-Historical Evidence:
-A similar Apple Support interaction was retrieved.

-Draft Reply:
-Generated using the retrieved historical support guidance.
+The response is drafted using the retrieved historical support guidance.

 Evaluation

-A manually reviewed golden set was created and subsequently audited and cleaned.
+A manually reviewed and audited golden evaluation set was created from real customer-support examples.

-Current evaluation set:
+Golden Set

 199 examples